Samwakelam/myWardrobe/README.md

 - Add Item structure improved and code slimmed.
 - Mobile view improved.

+(09.02.2021)
+- All responsive behaviour improved.
+- Carousel Breakpoints imporved for mobile view.

 ## Learning

 As a team we have been able to develop skills in working in a close enviroment on the same files and functions.
 We started by splitting the tasks by front or back-end set up to help contain 'toe stepping' and cross coding.